pcs155251/tns_apps/README.md

+//!\mainpage
-\mainpage TNS algorithms
+# TNS algorithms
-\section Introduction
+## Introduction
 This is a collection of TNS algorithms, including:

-- computation of environment of 2D tensor network with translational invariance:
+* computation of environment of 2D tensor network with translational invariance:
- + Corner transfer matrix (CTM) for iPEPS and 3-PESS.
+ * Corner transfer matrix (CTM) for iPEPS and 3-PESS.
- + CTM with dimension reduction technique for 3-PESS.
+ * CTM with dimension reduction technique for 3-PESS.
- + Channel environment.
+ * Channel environment.
-- optimization method:
+* optimization method:
- + Simple update for iPEPS and PESS.
+ * Simple update for iPEPS and PESS.
- + Full update for iPEPS.
+ * Full update for iPEPS.
- + Variational update for iPEPS (under development).
+ * Variational update for iPEPS (under development).
-- auxiliary TNS functions
+* auxiliary TNS functions

 Where iPEPS is defined on square lattice and 3-PESS is defined on kagome lattice.
 \section Usage